DataDaoDe/2root2-podcast/series/series_001-mental_models/episodes/006_second-order-thinking/notes.md

 # Second-Order Thinking

 * First order thinking => anticipating the direct results of your actions.
+    * Fast and easy
 * Second order thinking:
+    * Deliberate and difficult
     * thinking about the results of the results
     * thinking about the entire branching tree of consequences (second and third order)
 * Often second order effects aren't realized until its to late